Key Takeaways

 The ones that struggle tend to treat compliance as a documentation exercise.
 They have the binders, but the binders don't reflect reality.
 Licensing files are incomplete.
 Background investigations stopped at the easy checks.
 Vendor relationships that should have been reported weren't, because no one was quite sure if they needed to be and it seemed easier not to ask.

-NIGC auditors have seen both types hundreds of times.
-They know what genuine compliance looks like, and they know what a hastily-assembled paper trail looks like.
+Experienced regulators know what genuine compliance looks like, and they know what a hastily assembled paper trail looks like.
 The latter tends to generate more questions, not fewer.

 Management Contracts: The Trap Most Tribes Don't See Coming

-IGRA requires NIGC approval of tribal gaming management contracts before they take effect.
+IGRA requires NIGC approval of tribal gaming management contracts before they take effect, as specified under 25 U.S.C. § 2711.
 Not after.
 Not eventually.
 Before.

 The regulation seems straightforward, but the application is where tribes get into trouble.
 A management contract isn't just a document labeled "Management Contract."
 It's any agreement giving a non-tribal party significant operational control over gaming—even if it's called a consulting agreement, a services agreement, or a development deal.

-I've seen sophisticated tribes with experienced counsel get caught by this.
-The deal didn't look like a management contract at first glance.
-It was structured as something else, maybe intentionally, maybe just because that's how the negotiations evolved.
-By the time someone realized it needed NIGC approval, the operation was already underway, and unwinding it would have been enormously disruptive.
+Sophisticated parties can still get caught by this.
+The deal may not look like a management contract at first glance.
+It may be styled as a consulting agreement, services agreement, or development arrangement.
+By the time someone realizes it may need NIGC approval, the operation may already be underway, and unwinding it can be disruptive.

 What the Licensing Requirements Actually Require